vidaud/seta/seta-doc/docs/index.md

 These data consist of text documents and the metadata that describe them.

-SeTA ingests and, after some cleaning of the text content, stores the documents and metadata in **Elasticsearch**, a special database.
+SeTA ingests and, after some cleaning of the text content, stores the documents and metadata in **ElasticSearch**, a special database.

-### Elasticsearch
+### ElasticSearch
-Elasticsearch is a distributed, free and open search and analytics engine for all types of data, including textual, numerical, geospatial, structured and unstructured.
-Elasticsearch is built on Apache Lucene and was first released in 2010 by Elasticsearch N.V. (now known as Elastic).
-Raw data flows into Elasticsearch from a variety of sources, including logs, system metrics, and web applications.
-Data ingestion is the process by which this raw data is parsed, normalized, and enriched before it is indexed in Elasticsearch.
-Once indexed in Elasticsearch, users can run complex queries against their data and use aggregations to retrieve complex summaries of their data.[^1] *(NB: clicking on a footnote takes you there and back again)*
+ElasticSearch is a distributed, free and open search and analytics engine for all types of data, including textual, numerical, geospatial, structured and unstructured.
+ElasticSearch is built on Apache Lucene and was first released in 2010 by ElasticSearch N.V. (now known as Elastic).
+Raw data flows into ElasticSearch from a variety of sources, including logs, system metrics, and web applications.
+Data ingestion is the process by which this raw data is parsed, normalized, and enriched before it is indexed in ElasticSearch.
+Once indexed in ElasticSearch, users can run complex queries against their data and use aggregations to retrieve complex summaries of their data.[^1] *(NB: clicking on a footnote takes you there and back again)*

 ### AI Models